Device Overview

 Turning On

-Tip: To store the Air Lab long-term and keep the battery charged, re-enter shipping mode from the Developer program.
+Tip: To store your Air Lab long-term and keep the battery charged, re-enter shipping mode from the Developer program.

 To exit shipping mode:

-1. Connect the Air Lab with a USB-C cable to a computer or USB charger.
+1. Connect your Air Lab with a USB-C cable to a computer or USB charger.

 2. Press the A button to start the device.